-As well as classic post-operative complications of laparoscopy for obesity, as advised by your surgeon, adverse effects more specific to wrapping a silicone ring around the assembly may occur.
+As well as classic post-operative complications of laparoscopy for obesity, which your surgeon must have spoken to you about, adverse effects more specific to wrapping a silicone ring around the assembly may occur.
 Practitioners and patients should be aware of these.